fauna/fauna-shell/README.md

 $ fauna default-endpoint cloud
 ```

-The _default endpoint_ will be used by the shell to connect to FaunaDB.
+The _default endpoint_ will be used by the shell to connect to Fauna if the `--endpoint` flag is not set.

 Endpoints can be listed with the `list-endpoints` command like this: